-The Court should disregard this finding because it merely provides an opinion by Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion by

 869. Close-ended questions inherently suggest greater homogeneity within a sample of respondents than may actually exist because close-ended questions exist in a universe with only four or five possible responses.
 (Stewart, Tr.
 2516-17; RX 856 (Stewart, Rep. at 7))